hyperhq/docs.hyper.sh-hyper/Reference/CLI/run.md

 #### Attach to STDIN/STDOUT/STDERR (-a)

-The `-a` flag tells `hyper run` to bind to the pod's `STDIN`, `STDOUT` or `STDERR`.
+The `-a` flag tells `hyper run` to bind to the container's `STDIN`, `STDOUT` or `STDERR`.
 This makes it possible to manipulate the output and input as needed.

     $ echo "test" | hyper run -i -a stdin ubuntu cat -

-This pipes data into a pod and prints the pod's ID by attaching only to the pod's `STDIN`.
+This pipes data into a container and prints the container's ID by attaching only to the container's `STDIN`.

     $ hyper run -a stderr ubuntu echo test

-This isn't going to print anything unless there's an error because we've only attached to the `STDERR` of the pod.
-The pod's logs still store what's been written to `STDERR` and `STDOUT`.
+This isn't going to print anything unless there's an error because we've only attached to the `STDERR` of the container.
+The container's logs still store what's been written to `STDERR` and `STDOUT`.

     $ cat somefile | hyper run -i -a stdin mybuilder dobuild

 This is how piping a file into a container could be done for a build.
-The pod's ID will be printed after the build is done and the build logs could be retrieved using `hyper logs`.
-This is useful if you need to pipe a file or something else into a pod and retrieve the pod's ID once the pod has finished running.
+The container's ID will be printed after the build is done and the build logs could be retrieved using `hyper logs`.
+This is useful if you need to pipe a file or something else into a container and `retrieve the container's ID once the container has finished running.

 #### Restart policies (--restart)

-Use Hyper's `--restart` to specify a pod's *restart policy*.
-A restart policy controls whether to restart a pod after exit.
+Use Hyper\_'s `--restart` to specify a container's *restart policy*.
+A restart policy controls whether to restart a container after exit.
+The policy will be triggered if the uptime of a container is more than 10 seconds.
-Hyper_ supports the following restart policies:
+Hyper\_ supports the following restart policies:

 <table>
   <thead>